Chinook East project logo

 Construction Phase

-• Expect one-lane traffic with flaggers during normal work hours and two-lanes open during nights and weekends.
+- Anticipate one-lane traffic with flaggers during regular work hours and two lanes open during nights and weekends.

-• Several detours built to accommodate the reconstruction of the bridges will reroute traffic onto gravel sections either to the north or south of the existing bridges.
+- Detours built to accommodate the replacement of bridges will reroute traffic onto gravel sections either north or south of the highway.

 UPN 9540000